Archived docs Get your API Key

 Step 2 โ€” Call the template

 Once saved, the rendering payload shrinks.
-Submit POST /v2/movies with the template ID plus the variables for the specific property:
+Submit POST /v2/movies with the template ID plus the variables for the specific property (replace LerKrmBfiqaIgBuacLWn with the ID returned for your own template):

 {